rune/rune/docs/blog/2024-08-01-webrtc-vs-websockets-for-multiplayer-games.md

 I’m still holding out hope that WebTransport is the answer, but what do you think?

-If you’re interested in this topic or the Dusk platform, drop by our [Discord](https://discord.gg/dusk-devs) and let us know.
+If you’re interested in this topic or the Rune platform, drop by our [Discord](https://discord.gg/dusk-devs) and let us know.